Eastern Spotted Skunk, Spilogale putorius

 Fun Facts:

-•The Eastern Spotted Skunk scent is stronger than the similar Striped Skunk.
+•The Eastern Spotted Skunk scent is stronger than that of the similar Striped Skunk.

-Best places to see in Tennessee: Farms or rocky habitat.
+Best places to see in Tennessee: Farms or rocky habitats.

 Eastern Spotted Skunk